DariiaSira/PDT--FIIT/README3.md

 Next, I calculated the area of each region in **km²** using **EPSG:5514** (the Slovak coordinate system) and sorted them by size.

 ```
+-- Here I calculate the area of each region in km².
+-- I always transform to EPSG:5514 (meters), otherwise ST_Area gives nonsense in degrees.
 SELECT
     name,
     ST_Area(ST_Transform(way, 5514)) / 1000000 AS area_km2